-SCYJ has submitted written evidence to the Justice Committee’s inquiry into Restorative Justice.
+SCYJ has submitted written evidence to the Justice Committee’s inquiry into the role of the magistrates.

 The Standing Committee for Youth Justice is very active in responding to consultations related to youth justice issues and preparing briefings for Parliamentarians as Bills go through Parliament.